munaky/todo-list/README.md

 1. Open Postman.
 2. Import the `postman_collection.json` file.
+3. Set the `base_url` variable in Postman to match your environment
-3. Use the requests in the collection to test the API endpoints.
+4. Use the requests in the collection to test the API endpoints.